awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

  - [vux ★10548](https://github.com/airyland/vux) - [Chinese] Vue UI Components based on WeUI.
  - [vue-onsenui ★5763](https://github.com/OnsenUI/OnsenUI) - Mobile app development framework and SDK using HTML5 and JavaScript.
 Create beautiful and performant cross-platform mobile apps.
 Based on Web Components, and provides bindings for Angular 1, 2, React and Vue.js.
  - [Weex](https://weex.incubator.apache.org/) - Weex provides the ability to publish cross platform, so web, Android, and IOS apps can use the same API development functions.
+ - [weex-eros ★150](https://github.com/bmfe/eros-template) - [Chinese] Eros is a app solution based on Weex and Vue, which enables you to use API of Vue, simple and quick development of small and medium app.

 ### Component Collections